David Kearney (Shortland Street): Storylines

-David arrived as Jenny Harrison's (Maggie Harper) oncologist after her diagnosis of breast cancer.
+David arrived as Jenny Harrison's (Maggie Harper) replacement oncologist after her diagnosis of breast cancer and initial treatment under Dr Finlay Keats (Peter McCauley).
 He developed an interest in the clinic and ended up buying Julia Thornton's (Elizabeth Hawthorne) shares and the management contract, placing him as the Clinic Director.
 He briefly dated Caroline Buxton (Tandi Wright) before he fell in love with Ellen Crozier (Robyn Malcolm) and the two moved in together.
-However the return of his ex-wife Isobel (Jennifer Ward-Lealand) saw Ellen flee to Fiji and when David followed her and they reconciled, she admitted she was pregnant.
+However the return of his ex-wife Isobel (Jennifer Ward-Lealand) saw Ellen flee overseas and when David tracked her down in Fiji, they reconciled and she admitted she was pregnant.
 The following year the two married and not long later, Ellen gave birth to Rose (Georgia Bishop).
 Rose died from cot death and when David discovered Ellen had cheated on him in grief, he too had an affair with Bridget Hastings (Katie Wolfe).
 However, as the year ended he realised he still loved Ellen but Bridget's diagnosis with a brain tumour led him to stay with her.
 In 1999 David and Ellen began an affair and Bridget soon left him.
 The happiness was short lived however when David was diagnosed with a rare disorder that would leave him blind.
 He retired and the couple decided to move to a lifestyle block in the Hawkes Bay.
 David and Ellen did not return for David's son Fergus' (Paul Ellis) wedding in 2001 as David was too ill.